-Car accident injuries can range from mild to severe.
-Many will require medical treatment, and some may result in permanent injury or disability.
-If you are injured in a car accident caused by another driver, you are entitled to seek compensation for your injuries from the liable party.
+Injuries in New Jersey car accidents can range from mild to severe.
+Many require medical treatment, and some result in permanent injury or disability.
+If you were injured in a car accident caused by another driver, you are entitled to seek compensation for your injuries from the liable party.

 Common Types of Car Accident Injuries

 With over 20 years of combined experience, we are familiar with all types of car accident injuries.
 We understand and appreciate the devastating effects that a car accident injury can have on an individual and their family.
-The possibilities are endless, but the most common car accident injuries we see are the following:
+The possibilities are endless, but the most common car accident injuries we see include:

-- Back injuries – The force of a collision can cause serious injury to the back.
+- Back injuries – The force of a collision can cause serious damage to the back.
 Low back sprains, herniated discs, and fractured vertebrae are often caused by car accidents.
 Some back injuries will cause long term pain and reduced mobility.

 Medical treatment for severe car accident injuries is often costly, but necessary.
 Injuries that leave people permanently disabled, unable to work, and in need of lifelong medical treatment or personal care can devastate an individual’s or a family’s financial well-being.
 If another driver is at fault for causing your car accident, he or she is liable for your injuries.

-Lawyers at Grungo Colarulo aggressively pursue compensation for our car accident injury clients for medical bills, lost wages, ongoing treatment, and pain and suffering.
+The lawyers at Grungo Colarulo aggressively pursue compensation on behalf of our clients for medical bills, lost wages, ongoing treatment, pain and suffering, and any other damages related to injuries in New Jersey car accidents.
 Call us today or contact us online to schedule a free consultation.